z4kn4fein/stashbox/docs/docs/guides/scopes.md

 <CodeDescPanel>
 <div>

 You can configure a service to behave like a nested named scope.
-It means that with the service's resolution, a new dedicated named scope will be created implicitly for managing the service's dependencies.
+At the resolution of this kind of service, a new dedicated named scope is created implicitly for managing the service's dependencies.

 With this feature, you can organize your dependencies around logical groups (named scopes) instead of individual services.

-You can also bind services to a defined scope without giving it a name explicitly by using `InScopeDefinedBy()`.
-In this case, the defining service's [implementation type](/docs/getting-started/glossary#service-type--implementation-type) will be used for naming the scope.
+Using `InScopeDefinedBy()`, you can bind services to a defined scope without giving it a name.
+In this case, the defining service's [implementation type](/docs/getting-started/glossary#service-type--implementation-type) is used for naming the scope.

 :::note
-The lifetime of the defined scope will be attached to the current scope that was used to create the service.
+The lifetime of the defined scope is attached to the current scope that was used to create the service.
 :::

 </div>